Choosing an Australian School

 - Particular programmes (eg separate campus, cultural or sports)

-Parents will often have settled on a particular school in advance - you should take the opportunity to test that preference by investigating a number of schools, even if it is only for comparative purposes.
-From a practical perspective it may also not be possible to get children into a particular school at short notice, so you need to have deveoped a fall back option.
+Parents will often have settled on a particular school in advance - but you should take the opportunity to test that preference by investigating a number of schools, even if it is only for comparative purposes.
+From a practical perspective it may also not be possible to arrange entry into a particular school at short notice, so you need to have developed a fallback option(s).

 Australian School Performance Rankings - "League Tables"

-Nevertheless, the Federal Government has just launched a new website (www.myschool.edu.au) which compares school performance on reading, writing and arithmetic across the country at primary school level.
-The information is drawn from NAPLAN (National Assessment Program - Literacy and Numeracy) testing from 2008 and 2009 in Years 3, 5, 7 and 9.
-Note that the Government has said that it has been careful in constructing the website to ensure that "league tables" can't be produced - it is nevertheless proved very popular and revealing.
+Nevertheless, the Federal Government maintains a website (www.myschool.edu.au) which compares school performance on reading, writing and arithmetic across the country at primary and early secondary school levels.
+The information is drawn from annual NAPLAN (National Assessment Program - Literacy and Numeracy) testing for Years 3, 5, 7 and 9.
+Note that the Government has said that it has been careful in constructing the website to ensure that "league tables" can't be produced - it has nevertheless proved to be very popular and revealing.

 In terms of secondary school results, two states, Western Australia and Victoria, do provide some data on the performance of schools in terms of academic results achieved at the final secondary school exam in each state.
 Access to that data is provided in the downloads below: